Danderson123/Amira_panRG_pipeline/README.md

 ```
 poetry install
 ```
-You also need to have [Conda](https://docs.anaconda.com/miniconda/miniconda-install/) and [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/quick_start.html#quick-installation-steps) installed.
-I think Singularity can be installed using conda.
+You also need to have [Conda](https://docs.anaconda.com/miniconda/miniconda-install/).

 ## Inputs